 This article in Forbes states there is a distinct difference between training and developing leaders.
 It says, “Don’t train leaders, coach them, mentor them, disciple them, and develop them, but please don’t attempt to train them,” it explains.
 The majority of training takes place within a lecture/presentation rather than a dialog.
 Leadership within an organization is extremely hard to cultivate and requires a lot of time, planning and money to effectively raise leaders within the ranks of your organization.
 Leaders are not always born; more often than not, leaders are developed.
 Not everyone will make an effective leader, but if you have been strategic with hiring your team, you have leaders within your company now.
 It is up to you to put in the time and effort to develop your existing employees to their full potential.
 To become a great company, you need great leaders on all levels.

 3. Remember: Happy Employees Make You Money

-“The Dragonfly Effect” by Stanford professor Jennifer Aaker, states that a person’s happiness and satisfaction within a role are directly correlated to their motivation and creativity.
-Her research concludes that three factors help foster a happy environment, including: a) Enable people to find meaning in their work; b) Enable people to make connections; and c) Help them feel that they are part of something bigger than themselves.
+“The Dragonfly Effect,” by Stanford professor Jennifer Aaker, states that a person’s happiness and satisfaction within a role are directly correlated to their motivation and creativity.
+Her research concludes that three factors help foster a happy environment, including 1) Enable people to find meaning in their work; 2) Enable people to make connections and 3) Help them feel that they are part of something bigger than themselves.
 If you create an environment where your employees are happy, they will produce results above and beyond your expectations.